PuppyGirlBelly/md_puppy/src/example_short.md

 ---
-title: example_title
+title: A Short Example
-description: example_description
-tags:
-- example_category
+description: this is a short example of a markdown file
+category: examples
-date: example_date
+date: 2022-01-17T12:34:11-0700
 ---

 # An h1 header